There are two things I’ve learned as a discrete nursing mother traveling to churches across the country with my Christian musician husband:

 You supply the baby.

 Disclosure Statement: While you can turn the smock around backwards and transform it into a Supermom cape, it will not enable you to fly.
 Don’t ask me why I know this.
 Also, Udder Covers gave me a free gift set to test and review.
-I have been using it for a couple months both at home and on the road and base my review on my personal experience, nothing more.
+I have been using it for a couple years both at home and on the road and base my review on my personal experience and the comments of random strangers in the nursing mother rooms, nothing more.

 Special thanks to my photographer and my mini model for their help.